 - 1. Exhibitors who are enrolled in the 4-H beef, sheep or swine projects are eligible to participate in the Junior Master Showmanship contest.
-Exhibitors do not need to qualify in order to participate. - 2.
-Exhibitors will need to pre-register with the Extension office by July 12.
-There will be a maximum of 12 exhibitors, split into two classes broken by age.
+Exhibitors do not need to qualify in order to participate. - Exhibitors will need to pre-register with the Extension office by July 14.
+There will be a maximum of 18 exhibitors, split into three classes broken by age.
+If more than 18 exhibitor's sign-up, additional exhibitors will be placed on a waiting list.

-- 1. Must be at least 8-13 years of age as of 9/1/23. - 2.
-Junior exhibitors will exhibit only swine. - 3.
-The top two exhibitors will be recognized with a special award in each class.
+- 1. Must be at least 8-13 years of age as of 9/1/24. - 2.
+Junior exhibitors will exhibit only swine.

+Awards: The top two exhibitors will be recognized with a special award in each class.